Cut the Cow: 5 Meat-Free Burger Recipes

 The name of the game is veggie burgers, and before you run for the hills, we encourage you to give these inoffensive patties a try.
 Sure, you probably won’t find the die-hard carnivore converting to the veggie variation anytime soon, but veggie burgers are still a great way to reduce red meat in your diet and cut calories and saturated fat.
 Veggie burgers are often low in calories, and on top of that, they provide plenty of protein and fiber.

-Here are five ways you can interchange your typical meaty burger for a lighter variation this March.
-Whether you’re celebrating Lent, National Nutrition Month, or are just trying to cut down on the red meat, these patties offer a great way to satisfy your nutrition needs, cravings, and taste buds.
+Here are 5 ways you can interchange your typical meaty burger for a lighter variation tonight.
+These patties offer a great way to cut down on red meat while satisfying your nutritional needs, dinner cravings, and taste buds.

 1. Traditional veggie burgers